Brazil

 Local currency: Real (BRL)

-- Record the contract in the Work and Social Security Card (CTPS), including information on the job position, salary, and admission date.
-The CTPS is a document owned by the employee, and it must remain with the employee and be returned to him or her after the employer has completed the data.
+• Record the contract in the Work and Social Security Card (CTPS): The employer must include information on the job position, salary, and admission date in the employee’s CTPS.
+This document is owned by the employee and must be returned to them once the employer completes the necessary data.

-- Inform the government of the hiring, through the General Register of Employed and Unemployed (Cadastro Geral de Empregados e Desempregados).
-This is a register that provides information to governmental institutions.
+• Inform the government through the General Register of Employed and Unemployed: Employers must register the hiring of employees through the General Register of Employed and Unemployed (Cadastro Geral de Empregados e Desempregados).
+This register provides information to governmental institutions.

-- Provide monthly information on the employee’s remuneration in the Guia de Recolhimento do Fundo de Garantia por Tempo de Serviço e Informações à Previdência Social system (that is, a guide to government control of the Brazilian Government Severance Indemnity Fund Law and social security contributions).
+• Provide monthly information on remuneration: Employers must report monthly information on the employee’s remuneration through the Guia de Recolhimento do Fundo de Garantia por Tempo de Serviço e Informações à Previdência Social system.
+This guide serves as a means of government control for the Brazilian Government Severance Indemnity Fund Law and social security contributions.

-- Present annually information to the Annual Social Information register (Relação Anual de Informações Sociais).
-This is a register that provides information related to employment contracts to governmental institutions.
+• Submit annual information to the Annual Social Information Register: Employers must annually provide information to the Annual Social Information Register (Relação Anual de Informações Sociais).
+This register offers details on employment contracts to governmental institutions.

-Employees.
-To be classified as an employee, the following elements must be present:
+Employees: To be considered an employee in Brazil, certain elements must be present:

-- Subordination is present and the work is undertaken personally.
-Subordination is present if the worker integrates into the company’s organizational structure, is subject to direction in his or her work, and has limited or no autonomy.
+• There is a relationship of subordination, where the worker integrates into the company’s organizational structure, follows directions in their work, and has limited or no autonomy.

-The new Labour Law passed on 11 November 2017 (Law 13467/17) created a “more sufficient” category of employee, applicable to those who earn up to twice the amount of the social security maximum benefit and have a higher education.
-For these employees, it will be possible to:
+Under the new Labour Law passed on November 11, 2017 (Law 13467/17), a category of “more sufficient” employees was created.
+This category applies to those who earn up to twice the amount of the social security maximum benefit and have a higher education.
+For these employees, it is possible to:

-- Negotiate directly with the employer about their working conditions, which will prevail over the law.
+• Negotiate directly with the employer regarding working conditions, which will prevail over the law.

-- Submit their labor issues to arbitration.
-However, because this is a new law, it has not been tested in the Labour courts.
+• Submit labor issues to arbitration.
+However, as this is a relatively new law, its application in Labour courts has not been extensively tested yet.

 Employees can be:

-Directors, statutory officers and companies’ legal representatives.
-These act according to the powers conferred in the company’s bye-laws or articles of association/incorporation.
+Directors, Statutory Officers, and Legal Representatives: These individuals act according to the powers conferred upon them by the company’s bye-laws or articles of association/incorporation.
+They hold positions of authority within the company.

-Interns.
-These are trainees who attend university courses and are not employees but are subject to Law 11788/2008.
+Interns: Interns in Brazil are trainees who attend university courses and undergo practical training in companies.
+They are not considered employees but are subject to the regulations outlined in Law 11788/2008.

-Apprentices.
-These are young people from 14 to 24 years of age who, through their work in the company, develop technical and professional training, combined with technical training courses.
+Apprentices: Apprenticeships in Brazil are designed for young people aged 14 to 24.
+Through their work in a company, they receive technical and professional training combined with technical training courses.

 Brazil Employment Contract

-- Employee’s duties (that is, confidentiality, non-disclosure and non-competition obligations, compensation duties for damages caused to the employer).
+• Employee’s duties, including confidentiality, non-disclosure, and non-competition obligations, as well as compensation for damages caused to the employer

-- The possibility and conditions of travel and transfers.
+• Possibility and conditions of travel and transfers

 Brazil working hours

-Employees who work outside the employer’s establishment (remotely) and those who occupy a management position are not subject to working time limitations.
+However, there are exceptions to this rule.
+Employees who work outside of the employer’s establishment, such as remote workers, and those who hold managerial positions are not subject to the same working time limitations.

 Rest breaks

-Employees who work more than six hours a day are entitled to one to two hours’ break.
-Employees who work from four to six hours are entitled to at least a 15-minute break.
+Employees who work more than six hours a day are entitled to a break of one to two hours.
+Employees working between four and six hours, they are entitled to at least a 15-minute break.

-There must be a minimum rest period of 11 hours between the end of a working day and the beginning of another.
+There must be a minimum rest period of 11 hours between the end of one working day and the start of the next.

 Vacation leave in Brazil